 There are a few tricks that keyword matching-based search engines use to provide better result recall.
 For instance, they can normalize words, reducing them to their stems, so that “clean” will match “cleaner.”

-But due to the mechanics of information retrieval approaches, they still may not produce a relevant result.
+But due to the mechanics of information retrieval approaches, they still may not produce relevant search results.

 Relevance Problem #1: Vocabulary Gaps

 Shoppers signal purchase intent in several ways, sometimes using a different vocabulary than that of the product catalog.
-For example, people looking for “cantaloupe,” “rockmelon,” or “sweet melon” have the same intent.
-As shown below, Safeway’s search shows an interesting example of the problem.
-No fruit for the shoppers using anything other than cantaloupe!
+For example, people looking for “cantaloupe,” “rockmelon,” or “sweet melon” have the same search intent.
+However, a keyword-matching search engine will fail to identify that.
+As shown below, Safeway’s search returns no results for the shoppers using anything other than cantaloupe!

-While search engines based on keyword matching can use thesauri with numerous synonyms so that “dress” will match “gown,” this is ill-equipped for ecommerce search.
+While search engines based on keyword-matching can use thesauri with numerous synonyms so that “dress” will match “gown,” this is still not enough to handle ecommerce search.

-Many ecommerce catalogs rely on technical and often idiosyncratic language that generic thesauri available won’t likely be able to handle.
+Beyond the challenges of interpreting natural language, many ecommerce catalogs rely on technical and often idiosyncratic vocabulary that generic thesauri available won’t be able to handle.
 Think: “solid-wood pergola with mounting kit” in home improvement or “skater dresses” in fashion.
-Because of this, companies relying on keyword matching-based search engines will end up managing synonyms manually, which is not only tedious but also non-scalable, expensive and error-prone.
+Because of this, companies relying on keyword matching-based search engines will end up managing synonyms manually, which is not only tedious but also non-scalable, expensive, and error-prone.

 For instance, setting synonyms rigidly may conceal the context-dependent nature of words.
 Should “black” and “dark” be treated as synonyms?
 Sure, in some contexts: “black night” can mean “dark night.”
 But does “black dress” always mean “dark dress”?
 Not if you want to avoid a fashion faux pas.

 Relevance Problem #2: Related Products